namespace-ee/react-calendar-timeline/README.md

 > date: number | required

 Where to place the marker on the timeline. `date` value is unix timestamp.

 > children: function({styles: object, date: number}) => JSX.Element

+Custom renderer for this marker.
+Ensure that you always pass `styles` to the root component's `style` prop as this object contains positioning of the marker.

+## CursorMarker

+Marker that is displayed when hovering over the timeline and matches where your cursor is.

+> children: function({styles: object, date: number}) => JSX.Element